What about the Children? An Update on the Status of the Central American Families Separated at the Border

-Maybe.
+Yes.
 President Obama developed two monitoring programs for vetted political asylum-seekers so they could be released into the community while being closely monitored, pending their immigration hearing.
 The more strict of the two programs was the Supervision Alternative Program (ISAP), which was based on a similar program developed during the Bush administration.
 ISAP involved monitoring asylum-seekers through a GPS ankle bracelet and was primarily used with asylum-seekers and others on immigration holds with no criminal history, but who were deemed a moderate flight risk.

 For more vulnerable families, such as mothers with younger children, the Family Case Management Program (FCMP) was used, which included community monitoring, legal orientation, and other case management services, such as transportation, referrals to immigration advocates and attorneys, and assistance with safe passage back to the immigrants’ home country in the event that their asylum claims were denied.